zemoga/MVC_intro/README.md

-MVC_intro
+MVC intro
 =========

-Repository for the whole mvc tutorial - part of the lessons about usage of brunch stack
+Repository for the implementation of a basic MVC vanilla-js implementation.

+Part of a series of lessons to the UI team.